- Must visit

 Museum of Anthropology at UBC

-Leading museum of world arts and cultures, especially renowned for Indigenous art and monumental works from the Northwest Coast.
+A leading museum of world arts and cultures, especially renowned for Indigenous Northwest Coast collections and architecture by Arthur Erickson.

 Cheapest price